Skip to content

 Choose your contractor carefully

-Oklahoma requires all roofing contractors to register with the state under the Oklahoma Roofing Contractor Registration Act before performing any roofing services.
-Broken Arrow homeowners should verify contractor registration status with the state, confirm current general liability and workers' compensation insurance coverage, and request references and manufacturer certifications before signing contracts.
+Oklahoma requires all roofing contractors to register with the state under the Oklahoma Roofing Contractor Registration Act (SB 2180, 2010) before performing any roofing services for consumers.
+Broken Arrow homeowners should verify contractor registration status through the state database, as unregistered contractors operate illegally.
+Always confirm current general liability insurance, workers' compensation coverage, and request references before signing contracts.

 10